Pekka Buttler, 08/2024 (updated 10/2024)

 The original nifty fifty for the Topcon UV system was the 53 mm f/2 Topcon UV lens [data sheet], which was introduced together with Wink Mirror S camera in 1963.
 That design was replaced as the nifty fifty in 1969 by the 50 mm f/2 Topcon UV lens this lens, which was in turn was replaced in 1973/1974 with the Topcon HI 50 mm f/2, only to finally be replaced by the Topcon HI 55 mm f/1.8 [data sheet].

-During the ≈5 years this lens remained in production it was manufactured primarily in an all-silver color scheme (see image above), but there also seem to exist some, less common copies that are all-black8.
+During the ≈5 years this lens remained in production it was manufactured primarily in an all-silver color scheme (see image above), but there also exist some, relatively rare copies that are all-black8.

 History of Topcon